SyncfusionExamples/How-to-load-vector-images-in-.NET-MAUI-CartesianChart/README.md

 # How to load vector images in .NET MAUI CartesianChart

 In [.NET MAUI Cartesian Chart](https://www.syncfusion.com/maui-controls/maui-cartesian-charts), you can load and display vector images by customizing the chart series.
-This guide will walk you through the process using Syncfusion’s SfCartesianChart.
+This guide will walk you through the process to load vector images using Syncfusion’s SfCartesianChart.
 Imagine you want to visualize data with custom images representing each data point in the chart.
 To achieve this, you need to create a custom series that draws vector images on the chart segments.

 **Step 1: Create Custom Series and Segment**